 And talking about dog food, there are primarily two types; wet and dry, so let’s get started with wet.

 Wet Dog Food

 Wet dog food is the doggy equivalent of human canned food.
 It is food in wet form and comes in cans and pouches.
-It is a scrumptious yet nutritious blend of veg and non-veg ingredients such as meats, veggies, and grains.
+It is an appealing and nutritious blend of veg and non-veg ingredients such as meats, veggies, and grains.

 Recipe Development and Ingredient Selection

-Do you know what is the foundation of cooking?
-It is a recipe, and here, manufacturers either work with animal nutritionists and veterinarians or outsource the recipe development task.
+A recipe is the foundation of cooking, and here, manufacturers either work with animal nutritionists and veterinarians or outsource the recipe development task.

-Once the recipe is finalized, manufacturers select the most appropriate ingredients, which are both delicious and healthy, to ensure that the food is both tasty and has the right texture.
+Once the recipe is finalized, manufacturers select the most appropriate ingredients to ensure that the food is both tasty and has the right texture.